artstisen/marbles/Guide-to-windows-terminal-crt.md

 # Create a variable to hold the path to the working directory
 $marblesDir = "C:\Users\User\Documents\Marbles"

-# Create a function that will change directory to this directory using the variable and execute the dotnet application
+# Create a function that will change current directory using $marblesDir and start Marbles
-Function fnc-marbles {cd $marblesDir\; dotnet Marbles.dll}
+Function fnc-marbles {cd $marblesDir; dotnet Marbles.dll}
+# If we don't change directory the application will be started in the current directory which may not
+# be the Marbles directory.
+Marbles always checks for the "data" folder inside its executing directory.
+# If no data folder is found in the executing directory Marbles will create it and place its settings.ini inside it.
+# (this can be used intentionally to create multiple configurations)

 # Create an alias to call the function
 New-Alias -Name mbls -Value fnc-marbles

 # Create an alias to open the marbles directory (optional)
 New-Alias -Name marbles -Value fnc-marblesop
 # The ii is short for Invoke-Item, and the dot is the current directory.
-Function fnc-marblesop {cd $marblesDir; ii .}
+Function fnc-marblesop {ii $marblesDir}
 ```
 (remember to replace "_User_" with your own user)